-- To note the current significant items on the Register and to consider whether any further immediate actions are necessary to mitigate those risks. - To endorse the updated Corporate Risk Strategy and new Risk Appetite Framework prior to Cabinet approval.
+- To note the current significant items on the Register and to consider whether any further immediate actions are necessary to mitigate those risks. - To approve the updated Corporate Risk Strategy and new Risk Appetite Framework.

 Reasons for Recommendation(s)

 To prioritise and manage the mitigation of Risk in order that the Council can achieve its objectives.